Infinidat/infi.django_http_hooks/README.md

 An Hook can be related to any model in the django project and to multiple valid signals.
 Signals can be django known signals (such as post_save, post_delete etc.) or custom ones (inherit from django.dispatch.dispatcher.Signal).
-**The django_http_models are being registered in the admin page so can be manipulated via the admin as well as using api.**
+**The django_http_hooks models are being registered in the admin page so Hooks can be added or manipulated via the admin page as well as using api.**

 * model - A foreign column to django ContentType model.
 Can be any model existed in the django project.
 * signals - A many to many column to django_http_models.models.Signal model.